WordPress/gutenberg/docs/rfcs/README.md

 This process is both inspired and informed by other open source projects such as [React](https://github.com/reactjs/rfcs), [Yarn](https://github.com/yarnpkg/rfcs), and [Rust](https://github.com/rust-lang/rfcs), and of technical bodies standardization processes such as [IETF](https://tools.ietf.org/html/rfc2026), [W3C](https://www.w3.org/2004/02/Process-20040205/tr.html), and [TC39](https://tc39.github.io/process-document/).

+## Why have an RFC process?

+Overcoming complex technical challenges can be difficult in an open-source project where we are typically unable to meet in person to discuss solutions at depth.
+The RFC process is intended to provide an open venue for detailed, ongoing discussion and iteration.
+Further, it serves as a living record of the solution for posterity of future maintainers.
+The process as outlined below allows both for experimentation and focused discussion, keeping an open feedback loop and adapting to information as it becomes known.

 ## What types of features or problems should be submitted as RFCs?

 While an issue can be sufficient to describe small feature requests, an RFC should be proposed for all features with impact across many areas of the code base, new patterns for extensibility APIs, and technical problems that are hard to solve without making compromises.